BenchmarkXPRT/Public-AIXPRT-Resources/Installation readmes/AIXPRT OpenVINO Ubuntu Readme.md

       ```

-   * If running on GPU target, install latest GPU drivers by running the below commands.
+   * If running on GPU target, install the latest GPU drivers by running the commands below.
 Reboot the machine after installation.

        ```
          sudo add-apt-repository ppa:intel-opencl/intel-opencl